Jamienie/DSCI_522_Vancouver_Bike_Theft_Analysis/README.md

 2. To clean the folder of the files (images, csv) from previous analyses, run `make clean`
 3. Run the `make all` command at the terminal to produce the report with the analysis.

-### Running it under Docker
+### Running it using Docker image

-1.Clone/download this repository.
+1. Clone/download this repository.

-2.Use the command line on your computer to get the [vancouver_bike_theft_analysis image](https://hub.docker.com/r/jamienie/vancouver_bike_theft_analysis/) from [DockerHub](https://hub.docker.com/)
+2. Use the command line on your computer to get the [vancouver_bike_theft_analysis image](https://hub.docker.com/r/jamienie/vancouver_bike_theft_analysis/) from [DockerHub](https://hub.docker.com/)

 ```
 docker pull jamienie/vancouver_bike_theft_analysis
 ```

-3.use the command line to navigate to the root of this project on your computer.

-4. Navigate to the root of this project and type the following (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer).
+3. Navigate to the root of this project and type the following (filling in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project on your computer).

 ```
 docker run --rm -e PASSWORD="test" -v <Path_on_your_computer>:/home/rstudio/vancouver_bike_theft_analysis/vancouver_bike_theft_analysis make -C '/home/rstudio/vancouver_bike_theft_analysis' all
 ```

-3.To clean up the analysis(if needed), type:
+4. To clean up the folder of the analysis files (if needed), type:

 ```
 docker run --rm -e PASSWORD="test" -v <Path_on_your_computer>:/home/rstudio/vancouver_bike_theft_analysis/vancouver_bike_theft_analysis make -C '/home/rstudio/vancouver_bike_theft_analysis' clean